 For students admitted as transfer students from other institutions

-- Students should submit the following to the Undergraduate Curriculum Committee of the relevant faculty for final approval of credits earned: They should submit the syllabi (including course learning outcomes if available) of all courses completed at the other institution, the official transcript of the courses issued by the institution, and a course equivalence form signed by the chair of the department offering the equivalent course.
-Students are encouraged to seek approval of credit transfer within one month of the start of their first term or as soon as possible thereafter.
+- Students must submit the following to the Undergraduate Curriculum Committee of the relevant faculty for final approval of credits earned: They must submit the syllabi (including course learning outcomes if available) of all courses completed at the other institution, the official transcript of the courses issued by the institution, and a course equivalence form signed by the chair of the department offering the equivalent course.
+Students are strongly encouraged to seek approval of credit transfer within one month of the start of their first term or as soon as possible thereafter.

 - The Office of the Registrar can receive direct requests from students and can act directly if similar course equivalence has already been approved by a Curriculum Committee.
 As each course is approved for equivalence, the Office of the Registrar dates the decision and ensures that all courses are re-evaluated after five years.
 Re-evaluation to determine whether a transfer course continues to meet AUB requirements in terms of content and credit hours includes assessment of course learning outcomes.

 - Credits transferred from other institutions will show as ‘P’ only on the AUB transcript and will not be part of the calculation of the GPA.

 - Transferred major credits may not exceed 50% of the total major requirements.

 - The database listing courses equivalencies that have been accepted by the University is available online at the Office of the Registrar’s website:

 Transfer within the same faculty – intra-faculty transfer

 Students who wish to transfer from one major to another in the same faculty may do so only after completion of at least 24 credits taken within two full terms of work in their current major..
 They must complete the petition on the online petition system.